 The Audit Committee (the "Committee") is a committee of the board of directors (the "Board") of Baytex Energy Corp. (the "Corporation") to which the Board has delegated certain of its responsibilities.
 The primary responsibility of the Committee is to review the interim and annual financial statements of the Corporation and to recommend their approval or otherwise to the Board.
-The Committee is also responsible for reviewing and recommending to the Board the appointment and compensation of the external auditors of the Corporation, overseeing the work of the external auditors, including the nature and scope of the audit of the annual financial statements of the Corporation, pre-approving services to be provided by the external auditors and reviewing the assessments prepared by management and the external auditors on the effectiveness of the Corporation's internal controls over financial reporting.

-The objectives of the Committee are to:
+The Committee is also responsible for reviewing and determining, in its capacity as a committee of the Board, the appointment and compensation of the external auditors of the Corporation, overseeing the work of the external auditors, including the nature and scope of the audit of the annual financial statements of the Corporation, pre-approving services to be provided by the external auditors and reviewing the assessments prepared by management and the external auditors on the effectiveness of the Corporation's internal controls over financial reporting.
+The objectives of the Committee are to assist the Board in monitoring and overseeing:

-- 1. assist directors in meeting their responsibilities in respect of the preparation and disclosure of the financial statements of the Corporation and related matters; - 2. facilitate communication between directors and the external auditors; - 3. enhance the external auditors' independence; - 4. increase the credibility and objectivity of financial reports; and - 5. strengthen the role of the independent directors by facilitating in depth discussions between the Committee, management and the external auditors.
+- 1. the preparation and disclosure of the financial statements of the Corporation and related matters; - 2. communication between directors and the external auditors; - 3. the external auditors' qualifications and independence; - 4. compliance with legal and regulatory requirements; - 5. the performance of the Corporation's external auditor; - 6. the integrity, credibility and objectivity of financial reports and statements; and - 7. the relationship among the Committee, all independent directors, management and the external auditors.